MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 - You can only configure a single issuer per tenant at a time, and that issuer is available to all users and supported devices in your tenant.

-- Users won't be notified that they must enroll for derived credentials until you target them with a policy that requires derived credentials.
+- Users aren't notified that they must enroll for derived credentials until you target them with a policy that requires derived credentials.

 - Notification can be through app notification for the Company Portal, through email, or both.
 If you choose to use email notifications and you use enabled conditional access, users might not receive the email notification if their device isn't compliant.